axe-api/validator/docs/getting-started.md

     "email": [
       {
         "rule": "required",
-        "message": "The field field is required."
+        "message": "The field is required."
       }
     ]
   }